 Pregnancy and HPV immunisation

-- is unwell (temperature over 38.5 C)
+- are unwell (temperature over 38.5 C)

-- has had a severe allergy to anything
+- have had a severe allergy to anything

 Side effects may include:

-- localised pain, redness and swelling at the injection site
+- pain, redness and swelling at the injection site

 - low-grade temperature (fever)